You are living in a certain location He has people that you are going to touch who wouldn’t be touched and blessed in any other way.

 Now that’s grace to suffer and grace to endure and grace to see a matter through even though the circumstances don’t change.
 What happened then with Paul’s attitude about this?
 He said, “Most gladly therefore will I rather glory and my infirmity.
 Infirmity is a long word meaning weakness, our glory in my weakness that the power of Christ may rest upon me.
 Therefore he said, I actually take pleasure in infirmity, weakness, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake for when I am weak then am I strong.

 Notice by the way what he’s taking pleasure in, he says, “infirmity” that’s our word weakness.
 You need to lift the box and you can’t lift it, you need to move something from here to there and you can make it budge.
 You need to work another three hours and your strength is gone and you haven’t the strength to finish it weakness.
 In reproaches, that is criticism that comes because of your weakness.
 Necessity, that’s too much month at the end of the money, have you had that experience?
 Yes I guess we all have.
 Persecution, that is physical danger or harm because of your faith.
-Distress, that’s the inside reaction to all of these other pressures because we are human beings we become distress that is to say when outside problems arise namely, weakness, criticism, need, and persecution that’s the possibility of physical danger or harm because of your faith, then what happens?
+Distress, that’s the inside reaction to all of these other pressures because we are human beings we become distressed that is to say when outside problems arise namely, weakness, criticism, need, and persecution that’s the possibility of physical danger or harm because of your faith, then what happens?

 All of that trauma, all of that pressure mounts up and it produces a reaction inside the individual.
 Why?
 Well, because you’re a human being.
 Now what happens, he says, “When I’m weak”, then by the grace of God he said, “I’m strong”.
 My grace, says our Lord, is sufficient for thee.
 Now beloved, I’m talking to somebody today who says, “Well, I guess it’s all over for me.
 I can’t get around like I used to”.
 Maybe arthritis has tied you in knots and to move even a finger is excruciating pain let alone to get up and walk around.
 You move with great slowness because those joints have calcified and swollen up and the pain is immense and nobody knows how you live with pain every minute of your life and you say, “Well, I guess that’s it I can’t do anything more”.